Free BMI Calculator with Visual Scale

 Does this calculator store my health data?

 No. All calculations are performed entirely in your browser.
 Your weight, height, and other inputs are never sent to any server.
 Nothing is stored or tracked.
 When you close the page, all data is gone.
-This tool is designed purely for personal reference and educational purposes.
+This tool is purely for personal reference and educational purposes.

 From the Developer Community